garbageplanet/frontend/README.md

 # README #

 ### What is this repository for? ###
-Repository for the [garbagepla.net](http://www.garbagepla.net) frontend.
+Repository for the [garbagepla.net](http://www.garbagepla.net) frontend v.0.1.
 This responsive layout adds a top bar for navigation and a bottom bar for displaying map feature data.

 ### How to get started? ###
 Just open /html/index.html in your browser.
 If you want to build for distribution just run `npm i` to install gulp and dependencies in the root directory and type `gulp`.